Why Scrum doesn't work?

-Even something as basic as to have accurate SCRUM board is something that many people struggle with.
-A SCRUM master can help with this and some of the mentioned problems.
-After all my experience with SCRUM, I’d recommend having one.
+Even something as basic as to have accurate Scrum board is something that many people struggle with.
+A Scrum master can help with this and some of the mentioned problems.
+After all my experience with Scrum, I’d recommend having one.

-Last, but not least, the number one killer of SCRUM is when nobody wants it.
-When people don’t want to work in SCRUM or don’t care about the process, the process will not work well.
+Last, but not least, the number one killer of Scrum is when nobody wants it.
+When people don’t want to work in Scrum or don’t care about the process, the process will not work well.
 Some people are completely indifferent to the process used.
 This leads to small cracks here and there and in the end nobody respects the boundaries of the process anymore.
-This is true especially if process is violated by Product management or some other entity in charge, but bad practices can catch on between team members equally well.
+This is true especially if process is violated by Product management or some other entity in charge*,* but bad practices can catch on between team members equally well.

-SCUM can work, of course.
+Scrum can work, of course.
 I have seen it!
-It was when we were working on a completely new product from scratch, without any distraction by fixing bugs in production in the middle of the sprint, without any product changes during sprints, with good ticket preparation, including proper wireframes and time to nicely divide and organize tickets, it was in a team with people on a similar level of skill-set (everyone could easily work on everything), it was in a team that had a dedicated SCRUM master and the process was followed strictly.
+It was when we were working on a completely new product from scratch, without any distraction by fixing bugs in production in the middle of the sprint, without any product changes during sprints, with good ticket preparation, including proper wireframes and time to nicely divide and organize tickets, it was in a team with people on a similar level of skill-set (everyone could easily work on everything), it was in a team that had a dedicated Scrum master and the process was followed strictly.

-SCRUM is just a tool.
+Scrum is just a tool.
 Use it as such.
-I believe that by using retrospectives and adjusting the process you should be able to find something that works for the team, whether that means that you will be doing something a bit different than SCRUM or you will abandon SCRUM altogether.
+I believe that by using retrospectives and adjusting the process you should be able to find something that works for the team, whether that means that you will be doing something a bit different than Scrum or you will abandon Scrum altogether.
 The world has more colors than some of the agile consultants would like to admit and there is no reason to stick with something that doesn’t work very well for you.